Calterat/password-generator/README.md

 <!-- Additional Notes -->
 ## Additional Notes

-My Facebook page is currently not public, but check the link later!
-It will be back up soon!

-Thank you for taking the time to check out my Portfolio!
+Thank you for taking the time to check out and use my random password generator!

 <!-- ACKNOWLEDGEMENTS -->